weehan299/blog/source/_posts/project/createwebsite.md

 ## Here was how I get started on creating my first static website!

-I used Nginx to create a private server to host my static webpage on it.
-For web framework, I decided on using hexo as I wanted to focus more on writing prose instead of code.
-Hexo's support of using markdown as a default way to create posts is very convenient for me.

 ### Setting up a VPS Server
 I use an VPS server to store the static files of my website.
 All you need to do is to find any VPS hosting services online.
 I use [vultr](https://www.vultr.com/) which has a very user friendly set up process.